-Indicator 5.2: Employed SEH Doctorate Holders
+Indicator 5.2: Employed Science, Engineering & Health Doctorate Holders

-North Carolina's relatively high rate of growth in SEH doctorate holders indicates that it is keeping pace relative the U.S. overall but is slightly behind most comparison states.
-As with science & engineering occupations as a percentage of the workforce (see indicator 5.1), the share of the state's workers holding SEH doctorates reflects the share of its establishments composed of high science, engineering and technology (SET, S&E) employment establishments (see indicator 4.1) and the share of its employment that works in high SET employment establishments (see indicator 4.2).
-On both these measures, North Carolina ranks slightly below average and close to the median among all states.
+North Carolina's relatively high rate of growth in SEH doctorate holders indicates that it is keeping pace relative the U.S. overall but is slightly behind leading comparison states.
+As with science & engineering occupations as a percentage of the workforce (see indicator 5.1), the share of the state's workers holding SEH doctorates reflects the share of its establishments composed of high science, engineering and technology (SET) employment establishments (see indicator 4.1) and the share of its employment that works in high SET employment establishments (see indicator 4.2).
+On both these measures, North Carolina ranks slightly below average and close to the median among all states but is increasing faster than the U.S. average.
 For North Carolina to outpace the comparison states and rise above the U.S. average on employed SEH doctorate holders, it would likely also need to increase the technology levels of its existing companies, start and grow new high SET companies, or increase its number of other research-intensive organizations.
 The concentrated geographic distribution and employment of the state's high SET establishments suggest that broadening the distribution of such establishments across North Carolina, as well as deepening the existing concentrations of such establishments, would help increase the share of the state's employees holding SEH doctorates.